hakngrow/react_nba_players/README.md

 ### Using the `useEffect` hook

 There one more issue with editing a player.
 If you start editing one player, then try to switch to another player, the edit form still displays data from the first player.
-This is because although the `currentPlayer` state in `App.js` has changed, it has not been registered down to the `props` of the `EditPlayerForm.js` component.
+This is because although the `currentPlayer` state in `App.js` has changed, but it has not been registered down to the `props` of the `EditPlayerForm.js` component.

 To rectify this issue, we use the `useEffect` hook to update the `player` state variable whenever there is a change to `props`.